Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Saddle-type blow-up solutions: basic methodology for validations and extensions

 Theorem \ref{thm-blow-up-time-analytic} indicates that $t_{\max}$ depends analytically on initial points on $T^{-1}(W^s_{\rm loc}(p_\ast; g))$, provided that the non-resonance condition holds for eigenvalues of $Dg(p_\ast)$.
 Furthermore, a computer-assisted proof for the existence of $P$ as discussed in Section \ref{sec:parameterization_method} provides the {\em explicit} region where the analyticity of $t_{\max}$ as a function of initial points of trajectories is guaranteed.
-Extending $W^s_{\rm loc}(p_\ast; g)$ through the flow and using the smooth dependence of the flow on initial points, we can extend $t_{\max}$ as a smooth function of the initial conditions whose smoothness depends on that for the flow, as long as $W^s_{\rm loc}(p_\ast; g)$ is smoothly continued.
+Extending $W^s_{\rm loc}(p_\ast; g)$ through the flow and using the smooth dependence of the flow on initial points, we can extend $t_{\max}$ as a smooth function of the initial \KMa{points} whose smoothness depends on that for the flow, as long as $W^s_{\rm loc}(p_\ast; g)$ is smoothly continued.
 In particular, $t_{\max}$ can be analytically continued if the vector field $g$ is analytic.
-Note that the analyticity, or even continuity of $t_{\max}$ is not guaranteed {\em as a function of $y$ in $\mathbb{R}^n$} since the expression of $t_{\max}$ as an analytic function only makes sense on $W_{\rm loc}^s(p_\ast)$.
+Note that the analyticity, or even continuity of $t_{\max}$ is not guaranteed {\em as a function of $y$ in $\mathbb{R}^n$} \KMa{because} the expression of $t_{\max}$ as an analytic function only makes sense on $W_{\rm loc}^s(p_\ast;g)$.
 The different choice of $p_\ast$ induce a different expression of $P$, and hence of $t_{\max}$.

-Finally we shall derive a detailed implementation of $t_{\max}$ for directional compactifications, namely the estimate of the integral $\int_{\bar \tau}^\infty s(\tau)^k d\tau$ given in (\ref{blow-up-time-dir-dec}).
+\KMa{In the end of this section,} we shall derive a detailed implementation of $t_{\max}$ for directional compactifications, namely \KMa{an} estimate of the integral $\int_{\bar \tau}^\infty s(\tau)^k d\tau$ given in (\ref{time-desing-directional-integral}).
 The corresponding calculations of $t_{\max}$ for Poincar\'{e}-type with $k/2c \in \mathbb{N}$ and parabolic-type compactifications are achieved in the same manner.
-Let $p_\ast \in \mathcal{E}$ be a hyperbolic equilibrium for a desingularized vector field.
-Assume that the parameterization method around $p_\ast$ works and the local stable manifold $W^s_{\rm loc}(p_\ast)$ is obtained through the ($m$-dimensional) stable polydisk $B_1^m$ and the parameterization $P$.
+Let $p_\ast \in \mathcal{E}$ be a hyperbolic equilibrium for \KMa{the} desingularized vector field $g = g_d$.
+Assume that the parameterization method around $p_\ast$ works and the local stable manifold $W^s_{\rm loc}(p_\ast; g)$ is obtained through the ($m$-dimensional) stable polydisk $B_1^m$ and the parameterization $P$.
 For simplicity, stable eigenvalues $\{\lambda_i\}_{i=1}^m$ of the linearized matrix of the desingularized vector field at $p_\ast$ are assumed to be simple and real.
-In particular, $\lambda_i < 0$ for $i=1,\cdots, m$.
+In particular, $\lambda_i < 0$ for $i=1,\KMa{\ldots}, m$.
 Recalling \eqref{eq:diagonalL}, write

-Then the solution $(s(\tau), \hat x(\tau)) \in W^s_{\rm loc}(p_\ast)$ is written by
+Then the solution $(s(\tau), \hat x(\tau)) \in W^s_{\rm loc}(p_\ast; g)$ is written by

 where